Short Inca Trail Peru Machu Picchu 2025

 Due to the high altitude of this place, some travelers may experience dizziness, tiredness, headaches, and shortness of breath.
 These are the signs and symptoms of altitude sickness, often called soroche.

 This condition affects most travelers above 2,500 meters of altitude, regardless of whether they have lived in higher areas or at sea level.
-However, we are not here to scare you but to clarify and make things easier.
+However, we are not here to scare you; we want to clarify things and make things easier.

 • Drink a lot of water.
 Staying hydrated is the key to avoiding getting sick.